jisc-services/Public-Documentation/PublicationsRouter/api/v3/MatchingConfig.md

 {
-  "name_variants": ["list of name variants the institution is known by"], "postcodes" : ["list of postcodes where authors may list their affiliation address"], "domains": ["list of domain names the institution owns or operates under"], "grants": ["list of grant numbers affiliated with the institution"], "author_ids": [ // list of identifier objects of format
+  "name_variants": ["list of name variants the institution is known by"], "postcodes" : ["list of postcodes where authors may list their affiliation address"], "domains": ["list of email or website domain names the institution owns or operates under"], "grants": ["list of grant numbers affiliated with the institution"], "author_ids": [ // list of identifier objects of format
 		{